#1. Follow Creative Pathways™ | Get Into #BCFilm.

-#1.
-You will need to complete the Motion Picture Industry Orientation Course (MPIO).
+#2.
+Complete the Motion Picture Industry Orientation Course (MPIO).

 Developed in partnership between Creative BC, MPPIA, and industry labour organizations, this course is administered by Actsafe and provides the information you need to know before working on a film set.
 It’s also a requirement for membership or permittee status in most unions.